anchor/fleet-magento-docs/docs/how-to/manage-environments.md

 When Maintenance Mode is ON, frontends and admin nodes will create `maintenance.flag` in the Document Root.

-This change change take up to a minute to apply to all nodes, ensure you wait until this has applied before performing maintenance.
+This change may take up to a minute to apply to all nodes, ensure you wait until this has applied before performing maintenance.